Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Related Work

-\textbf{Multiple time series imputation.} There are many methods for multiple time series imputation in the literature.
+\textbf{Multiple time series imputation}.
+There are many methods for multiple time series imputation in the literature.
 They can also be used for prediction by treating the future as missing data.
-Among them, BRITS and E\textsuperscript{2}GAN~\cite{cao2018brits,luo2018multivariate,luo2019e2gan} can use incomplete data for supervision.
-BRITS~\cite{cao2018brits} imputes missing values using a bidirectional RNN~\cite{schuster1997bidirectional} with a temporal decay factor.
-It minimizes the reconstruction errors on observed entries and forces the imputed values of missing entries to be consistent in both directions.
-E\textsuperscript{2}GAN~\cite{luo2018multivariate,luo2019e2gan} is a GAN-based framework where the generator imputes missing values and the discriminator tries to distinguish completed data from incomplete real data.
-To capture temporal correlations of incomplete data, the generator and discriminator use a novel GRUI cell, which incorporates a temporal decay factor in Gated Recurrent Unit (GRU)~\cite{cho2014learning}.
-Both BRITS and E\textsuperscript{2}GAN take into account correlations between all the time series in the imputation process, effectively treating multiple time series as a special NETS with a complete underlying graph.
+Among them, TRMF \cite{yu2016temporal}, BRITS \cite{cao2018brits}, E\textsuperscript{2}GAN \cite{luo2018multivariate,luo2019e2gan} and CSDI \cite{tashiro2021csdi} can use incomplete data for training.
+TRMF is also natively proposed for the prediction task, and it combines a novel regularization scheme along the temporal dimension with matrix factorization.
+BRITS imputes missing values using a bidirectional RNN with a temporal decay factor.
+It minimizes the reconstruction errors on observed values and forces consistency between the imputed values in both directions.
+E\textsuperscript{2}GAN is a GAN-based \cite{goodfellow2014generative} framework where the generator imputes missing values and the discriminator tries to distinguish imputed samples from samples with constant filled missing values.
+To capture temporal correlations of incomplete data, the generator and discriminator use a novel GRUI cell, which incorporates a temporal decay factor into GRU.
+CSDI uses a generative framework based on conditional diffusion \cite{alcaraz202diffusion-based} and incorporates Transformer layers \cite{vaswani2017attention} along both the temporal and feature dimensions. mSSA \cite{agarwal2022on} uses low order polynomials for trends, finite sum of harmonics for seasonality and linear time-invariant systems for imputation and prediction of incomplete multiple time series.
+All these methods take into account the correlations between all the time series in the imputation process, effectively treating multiple time series as a special NETS with a complete underlying graph.
 As such, they cannot exploit the additional information provided by the graph of a general NETS.